Oshkosh M1070: History

 In October 2010 Oshkosh had its first delivery order for the M1070A1 HET.
 This delivery order was valued at over $440 million and called for more than 1,000 vehicles, with the first vehicles rolling out in December 2010.
 M1070A1 fielding commenced in 2011.
 Production concluded in August 2014, with new vehicle production totalling 1,591.
 While it was believed the U.S. Army would have liked to continue HET A1 production through fiscal year 2017, no awards were made.
-In July 2016 the US Army announced that it wished to use FY16 funds to start an engineering study into an E-HET that would replace the current M1070A1 and M1000 semi-trailer.
+In July 2016 the U.S. Army announced that it wished to use FY16 funds to start an engineering study into an E-HET that would replace the current M1070A1 and M1000 semi-trailer.

 In March 2017 Oshkosh was awarded a $15,080,369 foreign military sales contract for M1070A1 Heavy Equipment Transporters to Jordan and Oman, with associated testing, spare parts, and training.
 The estimated completion date for the award was December 2018.
 Solicitation W56HZV-17-R-0021 released in February 2017 and with responses due by April 2017 will result in a firm-fixed-price contract for 46 M1070A1 for Egypt.

-In July 2017, and following a report to congress in June 2017 under solicitation number W56HZV-17-R-0167, the US Army released a Sources Sought Market Survey regarding the Heavy Equipment Transporter Urban Survivability Kit (HUSK).
-In May 2013 an Acquisition Decision Memorandum authorised the US Army to develop and acquire armoured replaceable cabs for the M1070A1, this leading to the HUSK.
+In July 2017, and following a report to congress in June 2017 under solicitation number W56HZV-17-R-0167, the U.S. Army released a Sources Sought Market Survey regarding the Heavy Equipment Transporter Urban Survivability Kit (HUSK).
+In May 2013 an Acquisition Decision Memorandum authorised the U.S. Army to develop and acquire armoured replaceable cabs for the M1070A1, this leading to the HUSK.
 Survivability features of the HUSK were to include energy attenuating seats, a floating floor, blast-mitigating floor mats, and an automatic fire extinguishing system.

 HUSK armour and survivability testing occurred at Aberdeen Proving Ground during 2016.
 A decision regarding government contract or contract with industry for the production award was anticipated during FY 2018.
 As of late 2020 the HUSK was being produced by Rock Island Arsenal-Joint Manufacturing & Technology Center.
 Numbers involved had not been disclosed.